 A viatical settlement is meant for the direst of circumstances.
 It can come with substantial risk for those who aren’t facing a worst-case scenario.
 If you’re considering a viatical settlement simply because you can use the extra money, look at some of the alternatives mentioned.
 If you are terminally ill or facing similarly grave circumstances, consult a financial advisor before making a decision.

 Life Insurance Tips

 - How does life insurance fit into your financial plan?
-A financial advisor can explain.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+A financial advisor can explain and help you plan accordingly.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.